udexon/SMMP/Graph:Note.md

 Programmers are perhaps the most active contributors in online forums.
 Afterall, they are the creators of online forums!!

 Besides conventional job directory / CV submission, is there a better way to discover and consolidate expertise and talents?

+By applying Graph:Note to GitHub repositories, we can build a graph database of the programmers.